hendrixjoseph/hendrixjoseph.github.io/_posts/2020-03-27-how-im-preparing-for-the-looming-recession-and-the-coronavirus-pandemic.md

 ## How I'm Preparing for the Looming Recession

 I say "looming" because despite everyone saying we are in a recession, we can't truly know we're in a recession until we're six months into this recession.
-That's because a recession is defined as [two quarters - that's six months - of economic decline](http://news.bbc.co.uk/2/hi/business/7495340.stm) - although some say the time period is the more ambigious [more than a few months](https://www.nber.org/cycles/jan08bcdc_memo.html).
+That's because a recession is defined as [two quarters - that's six months - of economic decline](http://news.bbc.co.uk/2/hi/business/7495340.stm) - although some say the time period is the more ambiguous [more than a few months](https://www.nber.org/cycles/jan08bcdc_memo.html).

 I'm thankful that both my job and my wife's job are (as far as we can tell) safe in this recession.
 My job supports a program that has been around for decades.
 My wife works in the healthcare industry - not on the frontlines, but behind the scenes in the insurance industry.